 All assignments for Student Teaching are made through the Office of Field Experiences.
 Students must complete the Student Teaching Application online by the posted deadline.

-Prerequisites: Admission to the Teacher Preparation Program, 3.0 GPA (cumulative or for the last 45 graded credits) and successful completion (grade of C or higher) of professional sequence, major and minor courses, and at least 75 percent of major and minor completed.
-Proof of purchase, $1M liability insurance, and submission of West-E scores or proof of registration for a date that will occur prior to the first day of the Student Teaching experience.
+Prerequisites: Full admission to the Teacher Preparation Program, 3.0 GPA or higher (either for the last 45 graded quarter credits or overall CWU/transfer cumulative), successful completion (grade of C or higher) of professional sequence, major and minor courses, successful completion of at least 75 percent of major and minor (to include certain courses), submission of proof of purchase of $1M liability insurance*, and submission of proof of registration of WEST-E or NES exam for a test date that will occur prior to the first day of the Student Teaching experience.
 All grades of Incomplete must be converted to C or higher prior to the beginning of the Student Teaching experience.
-Credits: (5-16)

 Visit the LiveText Student Resources link for Student Teaching Requirements.